arne7777777/Coursera_GettingCleaningData/CodeBook.md

 The following variables in *tiday_data.txt* all contain the average value of all original measurements from the input dataset grouped by person (subject_id) and activity.
 All variables except subject_id and activity have a numeric data type.

 1. subject_id: Integer.
 The ID of the test person.
-Values: 1-30
+Integer.
+Values: 1-30.
-1. activity:   Character: The activity of the test person, while the measurement was taken.
+1. activity: The activity of the test person, while the measurement was taken.
+Character.
 Values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 1. tBodyAcc-mean()-X: Average body acceleration, direction X axis
 1. tBodyAcc-mean()-Y: Average body acceleration, direction Y axis
 1. tBodyAcc-mean()-Z: Average body acceleration, direction Z axis